moritzmucha/fastdigest/README.md

 ## Usage

 The following examples give you a quick start.
-For the full documentation, see [API_Reference.ipynb](https://github.com/moritzmucha/fastdigest/blob/main/API_Reference.ipynb).
+See the [API reference](https://github.com/moritzmucha/fastdigest/blob/main/API.md) for the full documentation.

 ### Initialization